Impact investing: What are charities able to do?

 Ultimately, directors of charities must give consideration to private benefit when engaged in impact investing (as they must in regular investing).
 Private benefits that are reasonable and proportionate in the circumstances of a proposed impact investment should be considered acceptable, taking into account the twin aims of achieving a financial return and a public or social good at the heart of an impact investment.

-This is part one of a two-part series on the law surrounding impact investing for charities.
+This is part one of a two-part series on the law surrounding impact investing by charities.
 Read part two, on the regulation of charities, tomorrow.

 Edward Hyland is partner at Iler Campbell LLP, Toronto, Ontario.
 Iler Campbell LLP is a full service law firm serving co-opertives, not-for-profits, charities and socially-minded small businesses and individuals in Ontario.